 A message from John Harrison

-I founded TecEco in the late 90's.
+I am Australian and founded TecEco in the late 90's.
 By 1999 I had invented and tested a magnesium cement system which included Eco-Cement that set by absorbing CO2 and in March 2002 I made it publicly clear that the built environment was the ideal repository for CO2 as minerals and immense global interest ensued.
 Many, driven by greed, have copied and some unscrupulously re-patented or renamed the technologies I developed causing me to nearly go broke during this period with the effort.

 If I mentioned it first on this web site the technology is copyright and in most cases free to use with permission and acknowledgment.